scroll to top

 Resident Child

-A child under age 16 may be given a personal library card if the parent or legal guardian signs the card application and accepts financial responsibility for any fees or charges that the child incurs with that card.
+A child, under age 16, may be given a library card if the parent or legal guardian signs the card application and accepts financial responsibility for any fees or charges that the child incurs with that card.
 The parent or legal guardian who can verify with approved identification that they reside at the same address is accepted as proof of residency for the child.

-A child who has a library card may access all available library materials, including books, movies and other materials.
+A child who has a library card may access all available library materials, including books, movies and other items with the exception of certain equipment, like the WIFI hotspots and telescope.

 Residential Status